 - free and discounted lab work

-- annual allowances for additional preventive health services
+- annual allowances for additional health and wellness services

 How do you manage large medical expenses?

-Knew Health’s Medical Cost Sharing Community shares with over 35,000 Members and has successfully shared over $9,000,000 in medical costs in 2021 alone. has chosen Sedera as the Medical Cost Sharing Community for our members.
+Knew Health’s Medical Cost Sharing Community shares with over 36,000 Members and has successfully shared over $9,000,000 in medical costs in 2021 alone.
 Our Medical Cost Sharing Community is designed to efficiently and effectively manage very large medical expenses for our Members.

 Is it required to have health insurance?